Cardiovascular History and Examination

 Ask about hypertension, coronary heart disease, stroke, diabetes, hyperlipidaemia, congenital heart disease and any early deaths (before the age of 60) in the family.

-- Include ensuring appropriate primary prevention of cardiovascular disease (including calculation of cardiovascular risk) and secondary prevention of cardiovascular disease.
+Include ensuring appropriate prevention of cardiovascular disease (including calculation of cardiovascular risk):

 - Obesity: calculate body mass index (BMI); acute weight increase may indicate fluid retention and heart failure.